 Check out how interestingly this paper cut - out can decorate todays' interior!

 Special attention should be drawn to a very elaborate and artistic paper cut-out frame which was individually chosen by a professional framing studio.
-The frame is made of white and mat wood.
-The light green base and white passe-partout allow to accentuate the paper cut-out in an excellent way.
+The frame is made of wooden, painted in gold.
+The golden base and black passe-partout allow to accentuate the paper cut-out in an excellent way and make entire composition very elegant.
 A pane protects the paper cut-outagainst destruction.
 The frame is provided with a support enabling it to be to hung or stood in an easy way.

 A cutout is a colourful picture made of paper, created by intricate cutting.
 It is one of the most characteristic elements of Polish folk art.
 Nowhere, apart from Poland, the variety of paper cutouts is so large.
 Paper cutouts developed in mid-19th century, mainly in central and eastern Poland, and were one of the most important forms of house decoration.